sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

    Note over S0N,SA: Traffic for all ENIs in this HA set will be forwarded to DPU1.
 ```

-## 10. Split-brain and re-pair
+## 9.2.
+Split-brain and re-pair

-When the DPU-DPU communication channel breaks down while both DPUs in the HA pair are still up, then we enter split-brain scenario.
-Depending on which NPU-DPU liveness is still up, data traffic may land on any of the DPUs in the HA-Set and not get flow-synced.
-It is the responsibility of the SDN Controller to stop HA on one of the DPUs to break from this.
+When the DPU-DPU communication channel breaks down while both DPUs in the HA pair are still up, then both DPUs transition to Standalone state and we enter split-brain scenario.
+Depending on which of the NPU-DPU connections are still up, data traffic may land on any of the DPUs in the HA-Set and not get flow-synced.
+It is the responsibility of the SDN Controller to stop HA on one of the DPUs to break this by pushing HAScope AdminState to Down on one of the DPUs.
 Once we have split-brain, even if the DPU-DPU connectivity gets restored back before SDN controller intervenes, the DPU HA state-machine will refuse to re-pair automatically since the split-brain operation would have introduced conflicts.
-The SDN controller needs to restart HA on one of the DPUs for them to repair.
+The SDN controller needs to restart HA on one of the DPUs by setting HAScope AdminState to DOWN and then UP on one of the DPUs.
 The DPUs will raise an event to indicate HA Restart is required.

-## 11. Flow tracking and replication
+## 10. Flow tracking and replication

 `DPU-Scope-DPU-Driven` setup will not change the flow lifetime is managed and how the inline flow replication works, since they are currently managed by DPU under the SAI APIs already.
 However, it will change how bulk sync works, as DPU will directly do the bulk sync without going through HA control plane sync channel.

-## 12. Detailed design
+## 11. Detailed design

 Please refer to the [detailed design doc](./smart-switch-ha-detailed-design.md) for DB schema, telemetry, SAI API and CLI design.